 Then I covered my shapes with aluminum foil, making sure the tips were pointed but the end was not.

 Next, I covered the shapes in air-dry clay until I was happy with the results.
-Again, I made sure the tips were pointed and the ends were not so that the antlers look as realistic as possible on your Pottery Barn wreath.
+Again, I made sure the tips were pointed and the ends were not so that the antlers looked as realistic as possible.

 I took an old paintbrush and stippled the ends in a few places along each antler.

-When all three were done I left them to completely dry for over 24 hours.
+When all three were done I set them aside to dry for over 24 hours.

 They cracked, y’all!
 I really thought I might have a craft fail and was upset but forged on.